mkaszubowski/reefpoints/source/posts/2015-11-18-phoenix-is-not-rails.md

 end
 ```

-A request starts in your Endpoint, flows through the explicit plug "base middleware", and is handed off to your Router, which itself is just a plug.
+A request starts in your Endpoint, flows through the explicit plug "base middleware", and is handed off to your Router, which itself as just a plug.
 Then the router applies its own plugs before handing off to a controller, which is (you guessed it!), a Plug.
 A single level of abstraction throughout the entire stack makes reasoning about your request life-cycle as clear as possible.
 It also allows easy third-party package integration because of the simplicity of the Plug contract.

 Let's compare two very similar looking controllers to see how Phoenix's functional approach with Plug makes the code easier to understand: